KushalChandra/COVID-Vaccine-Appointments---India/README.md

 **Disclaimer: The results from the API may be delayed upto 30 minutes (as per the CoWIN API team).
-Disclaimer: I do not take any responsibility for incorrect information displayed by the code.
+I do not take any responsibility for incorrect information displayed by the code.
-Disclaimer: Use my code at your own risk.**
+Use my code at your own risk.**